harshitmody72/ChatBot/README.md

 * I have made an ChatBot application using RetrofitAPI and BrainShop AI

 ## Features in the application
-> Bot reply your answer's
+> Chat robot helping people as an assistant

 ## Download APK from here
 > [APP](https://github.com/harshitmody72/ChatBot/blob/master/app/app-debug.apk?raw=true)